Centre for Behaviour and Evolution

 Background

 I am a Lecturer in the School of Psychology, and a member of the Centre for Behaviour and Evolution (CBE) at Newcastle University.
-I completed a BSc in Psychology and MSc in Research Methods in Psychology at Swansea University, and a PhD in Psychology at Cardiff University.
-After this, I held two postdoctoral positions at the University of Cambridge where I was also a member of the Trinity College Postdoctoral Society.
+I completed a BSc in Psychology and MSc in Research Methods in Psychology at Swansea University, a PhD in Psychology at Cardiff University, and two postdocs at the University of Cambridge.

 Qualifications